afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/finish.md

 The delivery orchestration you have built:

-1. Uses the tooling you already know and love
+1. Uses the tooling you already know and love and allows tool changes by changing a few lines of code
+3. Is tool and task unopinionated.
+Use any tasks and tools you wish
-2. Prevents bad code, automatically stopping deployments if quality checks fail.
+4. Prevents bad code, automatically stopping deployments if quality checks fail.
-3. Can accomodate manual approvals if required
+5. Can accomodate manual approvals if required
-4. Can self-heal by taking actions in production, again using the tooling you want
+6. Can self-heal by taking actions using a flexible action + action provider format

 ### So What Next?